Philanthropy

 Play Video

-Many philanthropists are driven by a deep desire to solve social problems and help others.
-In addition, the U.S. federal tax code rewards giving in a variety of ways: deductions against income, capital gains and estate taxes.
+Many philanthropists are driven by a deep desire to solve social issues and make a lasting impact.
+Alongside this sense of purpose, the U.S. federal tax code offers philanthropic tax benefits, such as deductions against income, capital gains, and estate taxes.

 • Greater overall happiness